Trustworthy-AI-UU-NKI/Cross-Modal-Segmentation/README.md

 # Enhancing Cross-Modal Medical Image Segmentation through Compositionality and Disentanglement

-This repository contains the implementation of several disentangled representation learning models for cross-modal medical image segmentation for the Master Thesis Artificial Intelligence.
+This repository contains the implementation of several disentangled representation learning models for cross-modal medical image segmentation.
 In particular, it contains the implementation of our proposed method, where we introduced compositionality into a cross-modal segmentation framework to enhance performance and interpretability, while reducing computational costs.
-A shorter version of this thesis is under review at the Deep Generative Models workshop @ MICCAI 2024.
-If accepted, we will make this repository public and upload all the models' checkpoints to Huggingface.
 Below, you can see some examples results.

 ![results](results/vis_MRI->CT_MYO_LV_RV.png)

+Contact: Aniek Eijpe (a.eijpe@uu.nl)

 # Code structure
-- The `data` folder contains the code for preprocessing the data, visualization and the actual preprocessed data.
 - The `baselines` folder contains the code for the baselines; No Adaptation UNet, Full Supervision UNet, vMFnet, DRIT++ with UNet and with ResUNet and DDFSeg.
+Please refer to this folder for more information on how to run these baselines.
 - The `src` folder contains the code for our proposed method.
+Please refer to this folder for more information on how to run our proposed method.
 - The `data` folder contains the links to out preprocessed data, some notebooks to explore the data and our preprocessing steps.
+- The `results` folder contains some example results of our method.

 # System Requirements